dimitri-nicolo/calico/v2.1/getting-started/openshift/installation.md

 etcd1
 ```

-You are now ready to execute the ansible provision which will install {{site.prodname}}.
+You are now ready to execute the ansible provision which will install {{site.tseeprodname}}.
 Note that by default,
-{{site.prodname}} will connect to the same etcd that OpenShift uses, and in order to do so, will distribute etcd's
+{{site.tseeprodname}} will connect to the same etcd that OpenShift uses, and in order to do so, will distribute etcd's
 certs to each node.
-If you would prefer {{site.prodname}} not connect to the same etcd as OpenShift, you may modify the install
+If you would prefer {{site.tseeprodname}} not connect to the same etcd as OpenShift, you may modify the install
-such that {{site.prodname}} connects to an etcd you have already set up by following the [dedicated etcd install guide](dedicated-etcd).
+such that {{site.tseeprodname}} connects to an etcd you have already set up by following the [dedicated etcd install guide](dedicated-etcd).

-Once execution is complete, apply the OpenShift patches for {{site.prodname}}'s kube-controllers:
+Once execution is complete, apply the OpenShift patches for {{site.tseeprodname}}'s kube-controllers:

 ```
 oc apply -f kube-controllers-patch.yaml